 As part of its on-going supervision, under Articles 111 and 123 of the CBB Law, the CBB may make specific ad-hoc requests for information, beyond the regular reporting or notifications specified in Module BR (CBB Reporting).
-Recipients of such requests are bound to respond to such requests under the terms of their license (see Paragraph BR-3.2.1).
+Recipients of such requests are bound to respond to such requests under the terms of their license (see Paragraph BR-3.1.1).

-MODULE EN: Enforcemen t CHAPTER EN-1: Formal Requests for Information
+MODULE EN: Enforcement CHAPTER EN-1: Formal Requests for Information

 - EN-1.2.1 To clearly identify formal information requests, these will always be made in writing, under the signature of a Director or more senior official of the CBB.
-They will include the statement, "This is a formal request for information as defined in Chapter 1 of Module EN of Volume 3 of the CBB Rulebook"; and will state the deadline by which the information is to be communicated to the CBB. - EN-1.2.2 Failure to respond to such formal requests within the deadline set will be viewed as a significant breach of supervisory requirements and may result in a formal warning or other enforcement measure, specified under Articles 163 and 170 of the CBB Law, as decided by the CBB depending on the circumstances of the case. - EN-1.2.3 The deadline set in the request will vary depending on individual circumstances.
-A recipient may submit a case for an extension to the deadline; it should do so as soon as possible if it believes that an extension will be required, and in any event prior to the passing of the original deadline.
-Unless otherwise directed by the CBB, the original deadline remains valid pending consideration by the CBB of a request for an extension.
-The CBB will respond within five calendar days of receiving such a request. - EN-1.2.4 The above procedures do not prevent individual CBB supervisors from making oral requests for information as part of their day-to-day interaction with authorised persons.
+They will include the statement, "This is a formal request for information as defined in Chapter 1 of Module EN (Enforcement) of Volume 3 (Insurance) of the CBB Rulebook"; and will state the deadline by which the information is to be communicated to the CBB. - EN-1.2.2 Failure to respond to such formal requests within the deadline set will be viewed as a significant breach of supervisory requirements and may result in a formal warning or other enforcement measure, specified under Articles 163 and 170 of the CBB Law, as decided by the CBB depending on the circumstances of the case. - EN-1.2.3 The deadline set in the request will vary depending on individual circumstances.
+A recipient may submit a case for an extension to the deadline; it should do so as soon as possible if it believes that an extension will be required and in any event prior to the passing of the original deadline.
+The Central Bank will respond before the original deadline has passed; if it fails to do so, then the requested extension will apply.
+Whilst waiting for a reply, the recipient must assume that the original deadline will apply. - EN-1.2.4 The above procedures do not prevent individual CBB supervisors from making oral requests for information as part of their day-to-day interaction with authorised persons.
 The CBB expects authorised persons to maintain their cooperative response to such requests; however, in the interests of clarity, the CBB will not view failures to respond to oral requests as a breach of supervisory requirements.